Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 What is a Gozo festa?

-A Gozo festa is a village celebration held in honour of a patron saint.
+A Gozo festa is a traditional village feast held in honour of a patron saint.
+These celebrations combine religious ceremonies with community events, creating one of the most distinctive cultural experiences on the island.

 When are the Gozo festas 2026?

-Most Gozo feasts in 2026 take place between late May and mid September.
+Most Gozo festas 2026 take place between late May and mid September, although a few village feasts occur outside the main summer season.

-Do I need tickets to attend a village feast in Gozo?
+Do I need tickets to attend a Gozo feast?

-How do I get back if I do not have a car?
+How do I get back after a Gozo festa if I do not have a car?

-If you plan to stay for Gozo festa fireworks, consider taxis or ride hailing, or choose a Gozo accommodation within walking distance of the village centre.
+If you plan to stay until the end of a Gozo festa, taxis or ride hailing services are often the easiest option.
+Another popular choice is booking accommodation within walking distance of the village hosting the Gozo feast.

 What should I wear to a Gozo festa?